How to Hire a Financial Advisor

 3. Ask Insightful Interview Questions to Assess a Financial Advisor’s Skills

 Whether you have one in-person or video interview or multiple rounds, you’ll need to know whether the financial advisor has the experience, skills, and professional values to succeed in the role and at your company.
-A longer interview process also gives you the opportunity to involve more coworkers as you hire financial advisors.
+A longer interview process also allows you to involve more coworkers as you hire a financial advisor.

 After narrowing down your search to your top picks, you can start preparing interview questions to ask.
 Here are a few examples of revealing interview questions to ask financial advisors.

 - What steps would you take to prepare a financial strategy for a new client?
 What information would you need from them?

 - What resources do you use to stay on top of the market and financial news?

 - If you were buying a stock for your portfolio, what would you buy today?
 Why?